Italian Republican Party: Popular support

 At the 1992 Italian general election, the last before the Tangentopoli scandals, the PRI won 4.4% of the vote (+0.7% from 1987) and increased its share of vote in the South.
 With the end of the First Republic, the party was severely diminished in term of votes and retreated to its traditional strongholds and in the South.
 After that, most Republicans from the Marche left the party to join the European Republicans Movement in 2001, and most Republicans from Campania switched to the Democratic Republicans.
-The PRI was left only with Romagna (where the local party is affiliated to the centre-left) and its new heartlands in Calabria and Sicily.
+The PRI was left only with Romagna (where the local party has long been affiliated to the centre-left, even when the national party was affiliated with the centre-right) and its new heartlands in Calabria and Sicily.

 At the 2004 European Parliament election in Italy, the party formed a joint list with the new Italian Liberal Party and won 3.8% of the vote in Calabria, 1.0% in Sicily and 1.0% in Apulia.
 In 2008, the PRI gained a surprising 9.4% in the provincial election of Messina, Sicily.
 In Romagna, where it always retained its alliance with the centre-left, the party won the 4.2% of the vote in the provincial election of Forlì-Cesena in 2004 and 3.8% in Ravenna in 2006; and 6.1% in the Ravenna municipal election.
 In the 2011 local elections, the party was almost stable in Ravenna and its province (5.1% and 3.1%, respectively) and in Reggio Calabria and its province (3.1% and 4.1%), but it gained some ground in Naples (1.5%).
 In the 2012 municipal elections, the party won 6.5% in Brindisi.
-In 2016, the party won 4.4% in Ravenna.
+Later on, in municipal elections in Ravenna the party confirmed its strength with 4.4% in 2016, 5.2% in 2021 and 4.2% in 2025.

 The electoral results of the PRI in general elections (Chamber of Deputies) from 1897 to 1992 are shown in the chart below.